 Watch Adam Ragusea make the perfect New York Style Pizza right at home.
 He has been experimenting for a while now, and believes this is the closest he will get.

 This recipe makes a total of 4 (four) twelve inch pizzas!
+So for your New York Style Pizza fix, let’s get started.

 For the dough: